-A comparison of the maximum benefit payments for fiscal year 1974-75 under AFDC (California Department of Benefit Payments, Eligibility and Assistance Standards Manual § 44-315.411) to net disposable earnings after garnishment under the Consumer Credit Protection Act and the Commission's proposed statute computed with the \$2.30 per hour minimum wage (effective January 1, 1976) reveals the following: A debtor with three dependents earning \$105 per week (\$460 per month) would have \$19.40 per week (\$34 per month) garnished under federal law leaving \$69 per week (\$300 per month) net disposable earnings.
+A comparison of the maximum benefit payments for fiscal year 1974-75 under AFDC (California Dep't of Benefit Payments, Manual of Policies and Proce-DURES, ELIGIBILITY AND ASSISTANCE STANDARDS § 44-315.411 (rev. 2065, effective July 1, 1974)) to net disposable earnings after garnishment under the Consumer Credit Protection Act and the Commission's proposed statute computed with the \$2.30 per hour minimum wage (effective January 1, 1976) reveals the following: A debtor with three dependents earning \$105 per week (\$460 per month) would have \$19.40 per week (\$84 per month) garnished under federal law leaving \$69 per week (\$300 per month) net disposable earnings.
 The AFDC maximum benefit for a family with four persons is over \$72 per week (\$311 per month), all of which is exempt from execution under Code of Civil Procedure Section 690.19.
 The Commission's proposed statute would take nothing out of the debtor's wages at the \$105 per week level; hence, net disposable earnings would be approximately \$94 per week (\$408 per month).
 Under federal law, the wage earner is left with \$11 less than welfare might pay him whereas, under the Commission's proposal, he would have \$97 more than the welfare benefit level.